mpoisot/snakes/docs/backend.md

 No worries, that's what [Docker](https://www.docker.com/) is for.
 I hope.
 I've been meaning to take a deep dive into Docker for years so this felt like a worthy deep dive.

 "Docker for Desktop" is a super easy one click install on MacOS.
-But it took a solid week of reading and fiddling to wrap my head around how Docker works, how to build and optimize images, how Compose works and if I should use it, and how to get my nice devlelopment environment all figured out.
+But it took a solid week of reading and fiddling to wrap my head around how Docker works, how to build and optimize images, how Compose works and if I should use it, and how to get my nice development environment all figured out.
 And then several more days to actually export a working server to a cloud provider.

 ## Docker

-Here's the [Dockerfile]([Dockerfile](../Dockerfile)).
+Here's the [Dockerfile](<[Dockerfile](../Dockerfile)>).
 Lots of lessons learned along the way.

 Alpine linux is attractively small as the starting image, weighing in at only 5 MB.
 But it uses a different C compiler that breaks many things, including Pytorch and VScode.
 So use a "slim" version of Debian instead.
 Better yet, use a slim debian image with python goodies already installed.
 Weight: ~200 MB for python:3.8-slim-buster.